graezykev/normalise-your-git-commit-and-push/steps.md

 After you run `git commit` without the `-m` option and commit message, Git typically opens an editor for you to enter a commit message (This editor could be Vim, Emacs, Nano, or whatever your default command-line text editor is set to).

+Returning to the **Git Pre-Commit Hook**, it is triggered before the editor is opened, or before Git receives you commit message if you're using `-m`.

-Returning to the **Git Pre-Commit Hook**, we can use it to perform checks (such as running the ESLint command), and if these checks fail, the commit action is blocked.
+We can use it to perform checks (such as running the ESLint command), and if these checks fail, the commit action is blocked.

 By sharing this **hook script**, you can ensure that every teammate commits only code that has been checked.